 Due to its tall stature, Rotala Indica is a fantastic choice for background placement in any aquarium.
-This plant looks a lot like green stems or green vines which grow upwards.
+This plant looks a lot like green stems or green vines which grow upwards (you can buy Rotala Indica here).
 The stems feature short, green, and rounded leaves.

 What is really cool about this plant is that it is known to create little oxygen pearls, which not only looks cool but also helps to oxygenate the tank.
 Each cluster has a dozen or more stems.
 You can tie them together if you wish, but they are best left to grow by themselves.

 They will grow upwards more than outwards, thus making them a good background plant.
 Rotala Indica is fairly easy to care for, but they do like a nutrient rich substrate with lots of CO2.
 That being said, they do fine in varying water conditions, temperatures, and lighting.